Car Insurance on a new car

 Be sure to find out if your extended coverage includes collision and comprehensive.
 If it doesn't, your finance or leasing company will require you to add these physical damage coverages to your new car policy immediately.

-If you don't have a policy already in place, get car insurance quotes while you're still shopping for a car.
+If you don't have a policy already in place, get car insurance quotes while you're still shopping for a car and make sure you compare insurance rates by car model.
 You don't want to be in the middle of purchasing your new vehicle and discover you can't afford the insurance on it.

 Insurance when buying a new car